nendhruv/trello-like-app/README.md

 ### Known Issues
-Unexpected behaviour if you use same name for lists or same name for username in cards.
+Unexpected behaviour if you use same/blank name for lists or same name for username in cards.
 (As using these parameters to uniquely identify)